 Unfortunately, there is no foolproof way to avoid getting in the car with an Uber driver who is intoxicated.
 While impairment may be obvious much of the time, some people can mask their symptoms well and you may not know anything is wrong until you've been involved in a terrifying drunk driving Uber accident.

-And unfortunately, if you're relying on Uber as an alternative to a traditional designated driver, your ability to determine whether your driver is impaired may be hindered.
+And unfortunately, if you're relying on Uber or Lyft as an alternative to a traditional designated driver, your ability to determine whether your driver is impaired may be hindered.

 Remember, you are in charge, not the driver.
 If you suspect they are under the influence of drugs or alcohol, tell them to stop immediately, report the driver to police, and file a claim with Uber.
 While the company's response may be delayed, removing yourself from harm's way is always the first priority.